 This study confirms the importance of strong cognitive skills for academic achievement; the cognitive skill with the strongest correlation was auditory memory, which correlated significantly with language and math, as well as total academic grades.

-The Logical Thinking subtest correlated with the students’ English language scores, but not with their math scores.
-We predict that a correlation between this subtest and math scores will become more and more apparent in the higher school levels, as stronger and stronger problem-solving abilities become a growing requirement over and above basic mathematical skills and knowledge.
+The Logical Thinking subtest correlated with the students’ English language scores but not their math scores.
+We predict that a correlation between this subtest and math scores will become more and more apparent in the higher school levels as stronger and stronger problem-solving abilities become a growing requirement over and above basic mathematical skills and knowledge.
 More research, however, will be required to confirm this theory.